-Caution: While it does not matter which direction you turn the wheel during the zero sequence, it will cause an error if the direction of rotation is reversed during the zeroing sequence.
+Caution: While it does not matter which direction you turn the wheel during the zero sequence, changing the direction of rotation during the zero procedure will cause errors.
 Remember when turning one wheel on a drive axle, the one on the other side will turn the opposite direction.
 This is OK as long as the wheel does not change direction of rotation during the sequence.

 - Turn on the CT2.

 - Lift the tires clear of the ground.

 - Press the Setup Mode button.

 - The blue Setup Mode light will illuminate.

 - Press the Zero button.
 Note: The wheel must not be rotating when the Zero button is pressed.

-- o The amber Zero light will illuminate.
+- The amber Zero light will illuminate.

-Caution: While it is not important that the wheel be turned at a steady rate, do not impart excessive acceleration or deceleration to the wheel while turning it.
+- Caution: While it is not important that the wheel be turned at a steady rate, do not impart excessive acceleration or deceleration to the wheel while turning it.
 This may cause calculation errors.
-To reduce errors, the CT2 uses position-based sampling for this procedure.
+To reduce errors, the CT2 uses positionbased sampling for this procedure.

-Rotate the transducer.
+- Rotate the transducer.
 When rotating the transducer, never apply force to the tire itself.
 This can cause an error in the zero calculations.
 Always apply force to the amplifier package only.
 Rotate in one direction until the amber Zero light goes out, this should take 2 revolutions.